RandomityGuy/RandomityGuy.github.io/README.md

 # About Me
-Hello I'm just some random internet guy codes random stuff during boredom.
+Hello I'm just some random internet guy that codes random stuff during boredom.
 And that lead to me creating some amazing shit.

 # Works